Find Trade Colleges

 Full Allied Health & Medical Assisting Services at Lower Columbia College Report

 Imperial Valley College ranked #12 on this year’s Best Value Allied Health Services Undergraduate Certificate Schools in the Far Western US Region list.
-IVC is a medium-sized public school located in the rural area of Imperial.
+IVC is a moderately-sized public school located in the rural area of Imperial.

 The average tuition and fees for an out-of-state undergraduate student at Renton Technical College are $6,252 a year.